forestgrape/coronavirus/index.md

 The goal of this section is to trace the natural habitats of Sars-like viruses.
 * The natural habitat of both Sars-CoV-1 and Sars-CoV-2 as of 21.9.20 is often though as bats.
-* the jump and adaption to humans is unclear and speculations are flourishing
+* The jump and adaption to humans is unclear

 ### Relevance
 * knowing the habitat can help to adequately prevent additional jumps.